About the Campaign

 The Campaign’s Mission

-The purpose of the Save The Willow Run Bomber Plant Campaign, launched in May 2013, is to mobilize the resources needed to preserve and renovate roughly 144,000 square feet of the 5 million square foot former Willow Run Bomber Plant, to eventually become the new home of the Yankee Air Museum.
+The purpose of the Save The Willow Run Bomber Plant Campaign is to mobilize the resources needed to save, preserve, and renovate roughly 144,000 square feet of the 5 million square foot former Willow Run Bomber Plant, to eventually become the new home of the Yankee Air Museum.

-The Yankee Air Museum, based on the eastern edge of Willow Run Airport since 1981, houses aviation- and history-related exhibits and programs, and preserves and maintains a small fleet of WWII-era flyable aircraft, including the majestic Yankee Lady B-17.
+The Yankee Air Museum, founded in 1981 and currently based on the eastern edge of Willow Run Airport, houses aviation- and history-related exhibits and programs, and preserves and maintains a small fleet of WWII-era flyable aircraft, including the majestic Yankee Lady B-17.
 Yankee has a collection of static aircraft on display, and hosts the popular Thunder Over Michigan Air Show every August.
+Yankee is rapidly outgrowing its current facility, and a future new home in a preserved portion of the Willow Run Bomber Plant would allow the Yankee Air Museum to expand, while preserving an important piece of American history.

-A Portion of Willow Run Saved from Demolition: Restoration Begins
+A Portion of Willow Run Saved from Demolition: Renovation Underway

 Fundraising Continues: Goals for the Coming Year and Opportunities to Help

-Fund Raising has begun in earnest for the next phase of the project, bringing all the utilities back to the building.
-Our goal for the next six months is to raise an additional $6 million in cash and in-kind work by contractors.
+Fund Raising has begun in earnest for the next phase of the project, bringing all the utilities back to the building during the 2017 construction season.

-We do need to line up significant in-kind/pro-bono contributions for the summer of 2016 in the following areas:
+We need to line up significant in-kind/pro-bono contributions in the following areas:

 - Underground contractors critically needed to bring in the necessary utilities